andrew-1234/imgsortR/README.md

 prompt, and the file names inherit some of the prompt keywords.

 Keep in mind this is my first R package!
-I wanted to practice making a package in R, but this is a very specific use case and I don’t expect anybody to be using this.
-Something similar probably exists.
-But if you are interested and want to use the package, I’m eager for feedback, suggestions, bugs, additional use cases, or just a star if you like it.
+I wanted to practice making a package in R, and I’m learning a lot in this process 😁.
+But I realise that this is a very specific use case and I don’t expect anybody will be using this.
+But if you are actually interested and want to use the package, I’m eager for feedback, suggestions, bugs, additional use cases, or just a star if you like it.
 Thanks!

 ### Use:

 The first function will read the directory where your images are, and extract the most common keywords (after filtering for stop words).
-Images should all be at parent level rather than in sub folders.
+**Note**: currently, images have to be in the parent level rather than in sub folders.

 ``` r
 library(imgsortR)